Rectal foreign bodies

 Very rarely a foreign body enters the rectum from an adjacent organ, such as cases of IUCDs passing from the vagina/uterus and migrating into the rectum 6.

-Patients usually know that there is something in their rectum although are often at a loss as to how the object got there.
+Patients usually know that there is something in their rectum although are often at a loss as to how the object got there, although quite clearly embarrassment may prevent them from being completely frank in their account.

 The list of retrieved objects is legion, and due to the chronic nature of the habit are often surprisingly large.
 Objects reported in the literature include: